Ulmus 'Louis van Houtte': Cultivation

 Before Dutch elm disease the tree was commonly cultivated in northern Europe.
 The Späth nursery of Berlin marketed it in the late 19th century as U. campestris Louis van Houtte, under which name it was introduced to the Dominion Arboretum, Ottawa, Canada, in 1898, and to the Ryston Hall arboretum, Norfolk, UK, (planted 1913).
 In the UK the tree was supplied by Hillier & Sons Nursery of Winchester, Hampshire, as U. procera 'Vanhouttei' / 'Louis van Houtte'.
 The tree appeared in the 1902 catalogue of the Bobbink and Atkins nursery, Rutherford, New Jersey, as Ulmus aurea Louis van Houtte, and in Kelsey's 1904 catalogue, New York, as U. 'Louis van Houtte'.
 It is less commonly cultivated in Australasia, where the golden wych elm Ulmus glabra 'Lutescens' has sometimes been mistakenly sold by nurseries under the name 'Louis van Houtte'.
 The description, "The finest of the golden elms, with a large leaf of a clear golden colour", in the 1918 catalogue of the Gembrook or Nobelius Nursery near Melbourne, suggests 'Lutescens' rather than 'Louis van Houtte'.
 Three trees in separate locations are known in the British Isles, as well as a partial avenue in Aberdeen (see 'Notable trees').
+The tree is still occasionally cultivated in the Netherlands, a specimen being planted in 2018 in Anton Smeerdijkgaarde, Kortenhoef, as part of Wijdemeren City Council's elm collection.
 The cultivar remains in commerce at a nursery in the US.